0xMacro/dive-into-solidity-udemy-course/README.md

 All the normal hardhat tooling is available in this repository, such as `npx hardhat test` and `npx hardhat compile`.

-Please run the test suite against your contracts to check your solutions :)

 ## Knowledge Test

 Please complete each of the following tasks by adding or editing code in the `KnowledgeTest.sol` contract after finishing section 1: